dishaadis/Data-Visualization-Using-Python/README.md

   1. Data Preprocessing
   2. Analyzing Monthly Hotel Booking Analysis Based on Hotel Type
-  3. Analyzing the Impact of Duration of Stay on Hotel Booking Cancellation Rates
+  3. Analyzing the Impact of Stay Duration on Hotel Booking Cancellation Rates
   4. Analyzing the Impact of Lead Time on Hotel Booking Cancellation Rates

 </p>